-2.1 The importance of the Actuarial Funding Certificate and the Actuarial Statements contained within the scheme accounts place a high level of responsibility on the profession.

-Only those holding a Scheme Actuary Certificate can sign either an Actuarial Funding Certificate or an Actuarial Statement.
+2.1 The importance of the Actuarial Funding Certificate and the Actuarial Statements contained within the trustees' annual reports places a high level of responsibility on the profession.
+An Actuarial Funding Certificate or an Actuarial Statement may be signed only by an actuary who holds a current Scheme Actuary Practising Certificate issued by the Society.